joewalnes/jstinytest/README.md

 Other stuff
 -----------
+Joe Walnes (jstinytest)

-I also have [TinyTest for C](https://github.com/joewalnes/tinytest) that follows similar principles of simplicity.
+Joe also has [TinyTest for C](https://github.com/joewalnes/tinytest) that follows similar principles of simplicity.

-Now check out my other [GitHub projects](https://github.com/joewalnes) and follow [@joewalnes](https://twitter.com/joewalnes) on that Twitter thing.
+Check out Joe's other [GitHub projects](https://github.com/joewalnes) and follow [@joewalnes](https://twitter.com/joewalnes) on that Twitter thing.